Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Simulations

 \section{Simulations}

 In this section, we evaluate the performance of the LRT and the greedy approaches from Sections \ref{Detection of Topology Change} and \ref{Proposed Solutions}, and compare them with the performance of state-of-the-art methods.
-In Subsection \ref{Experimental Settings}, we describe the general experimental setting and methods for comparison.
-In Subsections \ref{detection} and \ref{identification}, we demonstrate the detection and identification performance.
+In Subsection \ref{Experimental Settings}, we describe the general experimental setting {for the synthetic data} and methods for comparison.
+In Subsections \ref{detection} and \ref{identification}, we demonstrate the performance of the detection and identification approaches, respectively. {Finally, we present simulations concerned with the identification of outages in power systems in Subsection \ref{power}.}